TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- A desync still happens locally
+	- Setup round is probably the trigger

 - instead of notify_gui, have more flags, e.g. for pickup notifications
 	- pickups are not that predictable after all